kmalakoff/knockback-todos-app/README.md

 ### Knockout Dependencies

 The big gotcha with Knockout is its implicit dependencies for ko.dependentObservables.
-Sometimes you need to include an uneccessary call to a dependent observable within you read function just to register dependencies.
-For example:
+Sometimes you need to include an unnecessary call to a dependent observable within you read function just to register dependencies.

+In this case, the displayed text "remaining_text" needs to be updated with the locale_changes, but because the string id is dynamic and it inserts the count number, a manual locale dependency is used.
 ```coffeescript
 StatsViewModel = (todos) ->
   kb.locale_change_observable = kb.triggeredObservable(kb.locale_manager, 'change') # use to register a localization dependency